mjohnson518/sol-crqc-mc/README.md

 3. **What are the economic consequences?** - Direct losses, market crashes, and recovery trajectories
 4. **How effective is migration to quantum-safe cryptography?** - Impact of proactive vs. reactive migration strategies

+## ⚠️ Work In Progress Notice

+**IMPORTANT**: The visualization components (Executive Dashboard and Technical Plots) are currently in a **Work In Progress** stage and are not yet ready for production use.
+They are being refined for:
+- Professional visual Enhancement
+- Consistent data presentation
+- Executive-ready formatting

+Please use the numerical results and reports for decision-making while the visual components are being finalized.

 ## 📊 Key Economic Findings

 **⚠️ IMPORTANT**: All calculations follow standardized methodology documented in **[docs/economic_calculations.md](docs/economic_calculations.md)**